badhappens/Rape-01/README.md

     - Wait while the required components are downloaded
 3. **Compilation**:
     - After the menu comes up , Configure your settings and webhook.
+    - ❗❗IMPORTANT❗❗ Your Discord webhook must belong to a forum channel.
+Webhooks for text channels will not work.
     - Then click build and wait, after the exe file is ready you can deploy it.

 ---